hidelab/diffcoexp/README.md

 ## 1. Description

 This package identifies differentially coexpressed links (DCLs) and differentially coexpressed genes (DCGs).
-DCLs are gene pairs with significantly different correlation coefficients under two conditions (de la Fuente 2010).
-DCGs are genes with significantly more DCLs than by chance (Yu et al., 2011).
+DCLs are gene pairs with significantly different correlation coefficients under two conditions (de la Fuente 2010, Jiang et al., 2016).
+DCGs are genes with significantly more DCLs than by chance (Yu et al., 2011, Jiang et al., 2016).
 It takes two gene expression matrices or data frames under two conditions as input, calculates gene-gene correlations under two conditions and compare them with Fisher's Z transformation.
 It filters gene pairs with the thresholds for correlation coefficients and their false discovery rate as well as the thresholds for the absolute value of the difference between the two correlation coefficients and its false discovery rate.
+It identifies DCGs using binomial probability model (Jiang et al., 2016).

 ## 2. Installation and removal